KOLESNiii/A-Level/Tasks/TM/Safe/README.md

 How To Run

 Method One
--Run the .exe, attached in folder to assignment, also found in the /bin/Debug/net6.0/ folder -If it does not run, ensure .NET framework is installed (should be on any Windows machine after Vista) -Ensure Safe.DLL and Safe.runtimeconfig.json are present in the folder
+-Run the .exe, found in releases, attached in folder to assignment, and also found in the /bin/Debug/net6.0/ folder -If it does not run, ensure .NET framework is installed (should be on any Windows machine after Vista) -Ensure Safe.DLL and Safe.runtimeconfig.json are present in the folder